 3. Can I do semen collection at home rather than at NW Cryobank

 We highly recommend that you collect semen at our facility for best results.
-However, if you can deliver your specimen to NW Cryobank within 1-2 hours of collection, you may collect at home in a sterile specimen cup we provide.
+However, if you can deliver your specimen to NW Cryobank within half an hour of collection, you may collect at home in a sterile specimen cup we provide.

 4. Which infectious diseases do you test for?